St. Louis Arena: The St. Louis Blues era (1967–1994)

 By the time the NHL's St. Louis Blues began playing at the Arena, it had fallen into such poor condition that it had to be heavily renovated for the 1967–68 season.
 As a condition of getting the expansion franchise, Blues owner Sid Salomon Jr. purchased the Arena from the Chicago Black Hawks and spent several million dollars to renovate the building and add some 3,000 seats, bringing the total to almost 15,000.
 It never stopped being renovated from that day on, and held almost 20,000 seats by the time the Blues left the Arena in 1994.
 Many fans considered its sight lines the best of any arena in the league, which is remarkable considering that it was not originally built for hockey.
 It was also known as one of the loudest arenas in the league.

 The Blues played their first game at the Arena on October 11, 1967, against the Minnesota North Stars, which ended in a 2–2 tie.
 Bill Masterton scored the building's first goal while Larry Keenan scored the first Blues goal.

 In 1977, the Arena and the Blues were purchased by Ralston Purina, which rechristened the building the Checkerdome after the company's checkerboard logo.
 By 1983, the cereal and pet food corporation had lost interest in the Blues and the Arena, and forfeited the team to the league.
 The team was nearly moved to Saskatoon, Saskatchewan, before it was purchased by Harry Ornest, a Los Angeles-based businessman, who promptly returned the Arena to its original name.

 The Blues played their final game at the Arena on April 24, 1994, losing game four of the first round to the Dallas Stars 2–1.
 Phil Housley scored the Blues' final goal in the Arena while Dallas' Mike Modano scored the building's final two goals.

 After the Blues moved to their new home, the venue now known as Enterprise Center, during the 1994 offseason, the final event at the St. Louis Arena was a concert by Christian artist Carman Licciardello.

 Closure and demolition (1994–1999)

-As a condition for the private financing of the demolition of city-owned Kiel Auditorium and the construction of privately owned Kiel Center (now the Enterprise Center) on the same Downtown site, local business group Civic Progress, Inc. insisted that the Dogtown-neighborhood would not be allowed to compete with Kiel Center for any events, while the insurance burden for the building was left with the City of St. Louis.
+As a condition for the private financing of the demolition of city-owned Kiel Auditorium and the construction of privately owned Kiel Center (now the Enterprise Center) on the same Downtown site, local business group Civic Progress, Inc. insisted that the Cheltenham-neighborhood would not be allowed to compete with Kiel Center for any events, while the insurance burden for the building was left with the City of St. Louis.
 With no income allowed for the Arena while insurance expenses continued, the building sat vacant while pressure built on the city government to either make it revenue-producing (essentially impossible under the Civic Progress-imposed non-compete clause) or raze it.
 The Arena remained vacant for nearly five years before it was demolished in 1999.